Sósíalistaflokkurinn

 News

 We Icelanders are lucky people.
-We are few living in a large country rich in resources.
-We are a wealthy nation and can shape a safe and bright future for ourselves.
+Few of us live in a large country rich in resources.
+We are a wealthy nation and can shape a secure and bright future for ourselves.

-We have the opportunity to make the fervent dreams of common people all over the world come true, to build a just and good society based on empathy, human dignity, and equality.
-This is in fact the dream of common people throughout the ages; to escape oppression and subjugation and build a society that is good for everyone, and not just for the few who hold power and wealth.
+We have the opportunity to make the fervent dreams of common people worldwide come true, to build a just and good society based on empathy, human dignity, and equality.
+This is truly the dream of common people throughout the ages; to escape oppression and tyranny and build a society that is good for everyone, not just the few who hold power and wealth.

 In fact, this is our historical role.
 We have a unique opportunity to make these dreams come true.
-Of course, we will do this for ourselves and our descendants, but there is nothing wrong with considering that we are at the same time making the dreams of previous generations come true.
-Our ideas about equality and justice have accumulated throughout the centuries and are the result of a much larger group than is gathered here in this country.
+Of course, we will do this for ourselves and our descendants, but there is nothing wrong with seeing it as making the dreams of previous generations come true at the same time.
+Our ideas of equality and justice have accumulated over the centuries and are the result of a much larger group than is gathered here in this country.

-But where does our unique opportunity lie, for us who live in Iceland today?
+But where does our unique opportunity lie, living in Iceland today?

 Now is the time and place